usaid-cs/yesterday-i-learned/random.md

 1. The source of the fire is usually well-burned, because there was a lot of oxygen at the time.
 All other places are poorly burned.
 This is how firemen ("[fire people](https://github.com/WCF/black-to-african-american)") deduce where a fire started.
 1. Chen can sometimes map to [程](https://en.wikipedia.org/wiki/John_S._Chen).
 1. Ken M's last name is [McCarthy](http://time.com/4258291/30-most-influential-people-on-the-internet-2016/).
-1. The stock exchange is where people smarter than you get money off people less smart than them, like you.
-It is not a gambling table.
-It is an exchange.
-The smartest people win.
 1. Calling Brian "B-rye" is [nothing new](http://www.urbandictionary.com/define.php?term=B-RYE).
 1. There are [745 T-shirt designs about gender pronouns](https://www.redbubble.com/shop/pronouns+t-shirts) on a single e-commerce site.
 1. Involuntary euthanasia is when a person is forced to kill itself.
 Non-voluntary euthanasia is when a person cannot give consent to have itself killed.